 Further reading on this subject is available from the Centers for Disease Control & Prevention

 Campus air handling systems were upgraded with MERV 13-rated filters in summer 2020

 Facilities Operations & Management announced in July 2020 that they would be installing new air filters during regularly scheduled preventative maintenance that summer.

-That work was completed ahead of the fall 2020 semester, with all standard Minimum Efficiency Reporting Value (MERV) 8 filters upgraded with MERV 13 filters, which trap small particles more effectively.
+That work was completed ahead of the fall 2020 semester, with standard Minimum Efficiency Reporting Value (MERV) 8 filters upgraded where appropriate with MERV 13 filters, which trap small particles more effectively.
 This will be our campus standard moving forward.

 HVAC systems are operating for longer hours

 As part of the plan to modify the campus environment to reduce the possibility of transmission, Facilities also implemented new, longer hours of operation for heating, ventilation and air conditioning (HVAC) systems across campus.

 This change has the effect of circulating more outdoor air and increasing overall air exchange in indoor spaces.